Commercial Real Estate Comps Reports: Types, Usage, What to Include

 • Transaction Type (i.e. Renewal)

-• Type of Transaction: Sales Comp Reports focus on sold properties, while Lease Comp Reports focus on rented properties.
+• Type of transaction: Sales Comp Reports focus on sold properties, while Lease Comp Reports focus on rented commercial properties.
+Land Sale comp reports demonstrate analysis and comparison of recently sold land parcels that are similar in characteristics to a specific property being evaluated.

-• Details Included: Sales Comp Reports provide sale prices and property features, whereas Lease Comp Reports offer rental rates and lease terms.
+• Details included: Sales Comp Reports provide sale prices and property features, whereas Lease Comp Reports provide specified information about leases, transactions, rental rates, and more.
+Land Sale comp reports provide all vital information about land and its physical characteristics (e.g., zoning, location and proximity, etc.)

-Both reports act as personal real estate sidekicks, helping you navigate the market with confidence, whether you’re buying, selling, or renting.
+These reports act as personal commercial real estate sidekicks, helping you navigate the market with confidence, whether you’re buying, selling, or renting.

 Who Uses Commercial Real Estate Comps Reports?